andrakula/uml/README.md

 # uml
-Examples with different UML-Diagramms with Enterprise Architect
+Examples of different UML-Diagramms with Enterprise Architect